juniorsundar/neorg-extras/README.md

             "juniorsundar/neorg-extras",
             -- tag = "v0.3.1" -- Always a safe bet to track current latest release },
+        -- FOR Neorg-Roam Features
+        --- OPTION 1: Telescope
+        "nvim-telescope/telescope.nvim",
-        "nvim-telescope/telescope.nvim", -- Required for the Neorg-Roam features "nvim-lua/plenary.nvim" -- Required as part of Telescope installation },
+        "nvim-lua/plenary.nvim" -- Required as part of Telescope installation -- OR OPTION 2: Fzf-Lua
+        "ibhagwan/fzf-lua"
+    },
     config = function()
         require('neorg').setup({
             load = {
                 ["external.agenda"] = {}, -- OPTIONAL if you don't want the agenda features
+                ["external.roam"] = {
+                    config = {
+                        fuzzy_finder = "Telescope" -- OR "Fzf"
+                    }
-                ["external.roam"] = {}, -- OPTIONAL if you don't want the roam features
-                -- MANDATORY and if you're a 50-cent fan ["external.many-mans"] = {
+                }, -- OPTIONAL if you don't want the roam features -- MANDATORY and if you're a 50-cent fan ["external.many-mans"] = {
                   config = {